 Ways to Use Lavender Oil for Sunburn

 - Make a lavender compress- Pour few drops of lavender oil onto a clean damp washcloth.
-Apply this compress to your sunburn and after a coupe of minutes, rub it gently over the area for about 5 minutes.
-Don’t use it just after having sunburn.
+Apply this compress to your sunburn and after a couple of minutes, rub it gently over the area for about 5 minutes.
+Don’t use it just after having the sunburn.
 Let the area cool down using water.
 Only then can you use this remedy.

 - Mix a few drops of lavender oil with aloe vera gel and apply to your sunburn.

 - Add few drops of lavender oil in a bowl of water to dilute it and soak a cloth.
 Place this cloth on your sunburned skin.

 15. Homemade Sunburn Spray

 When it comes to essential oils, lavender oil is not the only one.
 There are other oils like Helichrysum oil which can also be used for sunburn.
 It has strong anti-inflammatory properties which makes it just the right oil for sunburn relief.
 Mixing both the oils with another soothing ingredient aloe vera can give you a cool spray that you can use for getting relief from your burning and itching sunburned skin.

 - Helichrysum oil- 1 drop

 - Water- 2 tbsp

 - Mix water, aloe vera gel, and both the oils.